eprislac/v1ral/README.md

       the systems' anti-malware systems has caught up with you, and the game is over.</p>
     <p>The game is currently in pre-alpha, high-score updating does not work. <br/>
     However, the game is playable - it currently has 15 levels and working sound. <br/>
-    On the roadmap are a fix for high scores, and an options menu to adjust or turn off audio.</p>
+    On the roadmap are a fix for high scores, level difficulty balancing, and an options menu to adjust or turn off audio.</p>
   </div>